 As pet parents, it’s our responsibility to make sure our dogs are well-adjusted and not dangerous or threatening to society.
 This includes recognising the warning signs of dog aggression before they escalate, and understanding why dogs bite.

 This is the first in a series of articles around dogs and dog bites as we aim to understand the reasons why dogs bite, and how to ensure the safety of your dog and everyone around them.
-Keep an eye out for our future pieces.
+Read the second piece, Dogs and Kids: Respecting Each Other’s Boundaries.

 Why do dogs bite?

 Dogs can bite for a variety of reasons and in a lot of different situations.